 As a graduate of the baking and pastelería diploma program, you will have this important and useful skill in your pastry tool kit.
 Any bakery will want employees to be able to make and use modeling chocolate.
 And if you strike out on your own as a baker, your clients will surely demand the kinds of elaborate cakes that call for modeling chocolate.

-You can learn these three baking and pastry technique, and many more, when you enroll in FTC’s culinary diploma program.
+You can learn these three baking and pastry techniques, and many more, when you enroll in FTC’s culinary diploma program.
 Work hands-on in a kitchen with chefs and knowledgeable instructors and gain the practical experience you need to work in a bakery, restaurant, hotel, or even your own pastry business!